TPriince/simple_shell/README.md

-# Our simple shell project
+# Our simple shell command line
 By Pelzmagic and Tobiloba Odukoya